Last updated on

 With a mini Reese’s peanut butter cup in the center of each peanut butter cookie, it’s a decadent way to enjoy the flavor combination of peanut butter and chocolate.
 The outer coating of the peanut butter cup melts into the freshly baked cookie to create the ultimate cookie cup.

-- Sugar - packed brown sugar
+- ½ cup of packed brown sugar

-- Flour - all-purpose flour
+- 1¼ cups of all-purpose flour

 Thick and creamy peanut butter works the best for these cookie cups.
 When selecting your peanut butter you also want to choose a variety that does not separate.